The transport system

 Enabling more people to move via public transport will improve freight access.
 Providing access to a network of safe and accessible cycling, walking and personal mobility routes supports connectivity to local shops, schools, and other services, as well as accessing neighbouring communities.

 The other benefit is a range of transport choices and the opportunity for people to live close to work.
 This will help reduce transport carbon emissions over time.
+It is as much a priority to increase the attractiveness of public transport and walking, cycling and other active modes as it is to improve safety and access of the state highways.

 The proposed long-term (10 plus years) improvements for SH29 and SH29A include three options; an upgrade to the existing state highways (online option), a new four-lane corridor alongside the existing state highways (offline option), or a mixture of the two.
 Alongside the state highway upgrades there are options for significantly improving walking and cycling and high frequency public transport connections through the area.